RJ May

-Robert John 'RJ' May III (born October 18, 1986) is an American former politician who was a member of the South Carolina House of Representatives from the 88th District from 2020 until 2025.
+Robert John May III (born October 18, 1986) is an American former politician who was a member of the South Carolina House of Representatives from the 88th District from 2020 until 2025.
 He is a member of the Republican Party.
 On June 12, 2025, the speaker of the South Carolina House of Representatives suspended May after he was indicted, arrested, arraigned and held without bail on ten federal counts of possessing and distributing child sexual abuse material.
 May resigned his seat on August 11, 2025.
-On September 29, 2025, May pleaded guilty to five counts of distributing sexual abuse material involving children.
+On September 29, 2025, May pleaded guilty to five counts of distributing sexual abuse material involving children and on January 14, 2026, was sentenced to more than 17 years in federal prison, with stipulations including payment of restitution to victims.

 Education and career

 May was born in Newport News, Virginia.
 He received a Bachelor of Arts from the University of South Carolina and a Master of Arts in security and diplomacy from Tel Aviv University.

 He served as executive director of the South Carolina Club for Growth and on Catherine Templeton's 2018 gubernatorial campaign, as well as founding political consulting firm Ivory Tusk Consulting.